DeSinc/SallyBot/README.md

 ## Known Issues

 ### Stable Diffusion needs to use an older version of Python.
-Follow the steps in their repo and install Python 3.10 making sure to add it to your system PATH.
+Follow the steps in their repo and install Python 3.10 making sure to add it to your system PATH

 Afterwards, assuming you did not change the default install location, modify the `PYTHON` line in your `webui-user.bat` file.

 ```bat
 set PYTHON="%LOCALAPPDATA%\Programs\Python\Python310\python.exe"
 ```

-### Dalai Alpaca needs to be run in Command Prompt (cmd.exe) and not PowerShell (powershell.exe).
+### Dalai Alpaca needs to be run in Command Prompt (cmd.exe) and not PowerShell (powershell.exe)

 With Windows 11, Microsoft made PowerShell the default terminal, make sure to use Command Prompt to start it instead, an easy way to do that is `WIN + R` `cmd.exe` and then use `cd` to navigate to the Dalai directory.

 ### Emoji Psychosis / Hashtag Psychosis